gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 }
 ```

-What happened to my “drop files into a folder and call it a day” setup?
+What happened to my "drop files into a folder and call it a day" setup?
 What
 _is_ all this weird syntax [@kylemathews](https://twitter.com/kylemathews)?

 Reading the issue, Kyle's reasoning made sense but this didn't seem to be simple
 at all.
-0.x seemed more “automatic” to me.
+0.x seemed more "automatic" to me.
 Drop in your files and go.

 ## 1.0 Released